Mohammed-Taher/Taskaty/README.md

 * Ativate the virtual environment:

-On Windows:
+- On Windows:

 ```
 venv\Scripts\activate
 ```
-on Linux and macos:
+- On Linux and macos:

 ```
 source venv/bin/activate
 ```

-Run the following command:
+* Run the following command:
 ```
 pip install -e .
 ```